cualum/Shinkansen-Experience/README.md

 This is the result of the final project for a machine learning course I took at the University of Colorado - Boulder.

-It includes the standard steps for a project like this:
+This notebook includes the standard steps for a project like this:
 1) Exploratory Data Analysis:  A class was written to help with this protion.
 The class loads the data and automatically produces a train/test split.
 The class also has some usefull data manipulation and plotting methods for producing the typical data visualization plots in attractive formats as shown in the following plot.
    ![plot](https://github.com/cualum/Shinkansen-Experience/assets/137105371/98f6a9c7-fabb-423d-ac76-cfe0ce8d3de8)